lsandini/cgmsim-site/docs/index.md

 3. **Physical exercise** affects blood glucose in many ways.
 Short bouts of intense physical activity will trigger the release of adrenaline, which increases the EGP.
 In turn, the increased peripheral uptake of glucose in the muscle tissue will lower the blood glucose as physical activity continues.
 The same continues also during the post exercise phase, until the muscle glycogen stores are repleted.

 4. **Mealtime insulins** have a short duration of activity (DIA, ~3 hours), while **long-acting insulin analogs** are meant to be injected once or twice a day.
-Both will lower blood glucose and thus sensor glucose values.
+Both will lower blood glucose and thus CGM values.

 5. The intricate biological pathways affecting the blood glucose variations are difficult to replicate mathematically.
-The absorption of ingested food from the gut, the absorption of insulin from the subcutaneous tissue, the timing of exercise, the circadian rhythm, menstrual cycle, the moon phase and the alignment of planets :wink: all seem to play a role.
+The absorption of ingested food from the gut, the absorption of insulin from the subcutaneous tissue, the timing of exercise, the circadian rhythm, menstrual cycle, the moon phase and the alignment of planets and stars :wink: all seem to play a role.
 Adding a touch of **random variation** (or chaos) brings some realism in the simulation.

 ## Why use a simulator ?

-Many scenario-based simulators have been written in the past, like [AIDA](http://www.2aida.org/) or the [UVA/Padova T1DMS](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4454102/).
+Many **scenario-based** simulators have been written in the past, like [AIDA](http://www.2aida.org/) or the [UVA/Padova T1DMS](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4454102/).
 In contrast, CGMSIM runs in **real time** like a "serious game".
 It requires time and dedication to reach its goal.
 It is not a matter of hours or days, but rather weeks or months.
-Many instances of the simulator can run on one computer, serving many users at a time, making team training possible.

 !!! danger "Healthcare Professionals - HCPs"
     Unless you or your family member has T1D, it is hard to figure how treatment can be time-consuming, technically difficult or frustrating.
 Even without having to worry about the risk of long-term vascular complications or acute life-threatening hypoglycemia, early adopters of this simulator showed signs of treatment fatigue after a few weeks already.